Cray-HPE/docs-csm/upgrade/1.5.2/README.md

 These clusters are automatically backed up every 24 hours, but taking a manual backup at this stage in the upgrade enables restoring from backup later in this process if needed.

-### NCN Upgrade
+### NCN upgrade

-This step is neccessary so that nodes are using the correct images.
+This step is necessary so that nodes are using the correct images.
 If NCN are not upgraded into these images, then `cloudinit` would fail on the nodes the next time the nodes are rebuilt.
 The images that the nodes are being upgraded to were set in BSS during [Update NCN images](../1.5.2/README.md#update-ncn-images).